 There are over 100 PACE providers like Senior CommUnity Care of North Carolina nationwide.

 The average PACE program participant is 77 years old, has 7.9 medical conditions and is limited in roughly three activities of daily living.
-Despite a high level of care needs, more than 95 percent of PACE participants are able to continue to live in the community.
+Despite a high level of care needs, more than 90 percent of PACE participants are able to continue to live in the community.
+(Source: www.npaonline.org) *By clicking this link you will be leaving the Senior Community Care of NC Website.

 PACE serves people who are age 55 or older.
 They must be certified by their state to need nursing home care.
 They must also be able to live safely in the community at the time of enrollment and live in a PACE service area.